ortuzarm/lupin_mc/README.md

-# Scripts of Ortúzar et al., From wild microbiomes to synthetic microbial communities in *Lupinus angustifolius*
+# Scripts of Ortúzar et al., From natural assemblages to synthetic communities in the *Lupinus* microbiome

 Correspondende to Martha E. Trujillo (mett@usal.es) and Maite Ortúzar (maiteortuzar@usal.es).